buk7456/FreeTX/doc/telemetry.md

 </p>

 ## GNSS telemetry
-The system also supports GNSS/GPS telemetry.
+The system also supports GNSS telemetry.
 A premade template is used to add the GNSS sensor to the telemetry screen.
+The receiver directly connects to the GNSS/GPS module via serial (UART), and handles parsing of the NMEA sentences as well as data conversion.
+GPS, GLONASS, BeiDou, Galileo are supported.

 <p align="left">
 <img src="img8.png" width = "396"/>
 </p>

 The structure below is used to send the GNSS telemetry data to the transmitter.

 ```c